-2. He doesn’t even look good anymore.
-Yes, he does.
-Mr. Newly Single Man is working out and physically looks the best he’s looked in years.
+Maybe in some cases, this is true.
+But more than often Mr. Newly Single Man is working out and physically looks the best he’s looked in years.
 But, who cares??
 Focus on how YOU look and feel.

 When getting divorced, people tend to drink a lot to numb the pain and ease anxiety.
 PLEASE don’t fall into this.
 Divorcing men and women are very susceptible to alcohol addiction.
 Plus, you don’t need a DUI right now.
 Drinking is not okay every night for a long period of time.

 As your friends are telling you he was completely at fault, there are a whole set of people who are telling him that “he’s better off, they never liked you, etc. etc.” Don’t let that bother you.
 You aren’t campaigning for votes.
 There’s no contest.
 You have your friends, he has his.
-You have your side, he has his.
-And lastly, it doesn’t matter whose fault it was.
-It’s done, and the focus needs to be on your new life and your children, of course.
+As for mutual friends, some will take his side, some will take yours, and some will try to stay neutral (although that is very challenging.)
+Also, it doesn’t matter whose fault the divorce was or who wanted the divorce.
+Honestly.
+Try not to think about it (I know that’s not easy) but the focus moving forward needs to be on your new life and your children, of course.